 (Penis Foreskin Removal)

 Circumcision is the surgical removal of the foreskin that covers the tip of the penis.
-When performed, it is usually done on the first or second day after the baby?s birth.
-Circumcision can be done on older children and adults, but this is more complicated.
+It is usually done on the first or second day after the baby?s birth.
+Circumcision can be done on older children and adults, but this can be more complicated because it requires general anesthesia.

 Most people decide to circumcise their baby boys for cultural or religious reasons.
 Others believe that there are health benefits to having the foreskin of the penis removed, such as: